ualib/agda-algebras/algebras_in_lean.rst

   has_coe_to_fun (algebra σ) := ⟨_, sigma.snd⟩
   -- END

 Coercions allows the code to adhere to one of the hallmarks of informal mathematics---notation that conflates distict objects such as an algebra :math:`𝔸 = ⟨A, F^𝔸⟩` and the set :math:`A` on which that algebra is defined.
-In the next section we use coercions to our advantage in a concrete example, but see also `Coercions`_ for a simpler example and for the definitions of ``has_coe_to_sort`` and ``has_coe_to_fun`` in the Lean_ library.
+In the next section we use coercions to our advantage in a concrete example, but see also :numref:`coercions` for a simpler example and for the definitions of ``has_coe_to_sort`` and ``has_coe_to_fun`` in the Lean_ library.

 .. _more-examples: